tierklinik-dobersberg/cis-idm/docs/content/guides/getting-started.md

 :::tip Congratulations
 You just finished setting up cisidm with a HTTPS enabled reverse proxy that will now protect your services using Proxy/Forward Authentication.

-Now it's time to check the [User and Role Administration Guide](./user-role-management.md).
+Now it's time to check the [User and Role Administration Guide](./user-role-management.md) or the [Command Line Reference](./cli-reference.md).
 :::